BillyDM/awesome-audio-dsp/MATHEMATICS.md

 # Mathematics
 Learning resources and tools for the mathematics of audio DSP.

-DSP (Digital Signal Processing) is the study of using a digital computer to process what is normally thought of as an analogue signal (such as sound).
-Unfortunately (or fortunately depending on who you are 😉), the reality is that DSP is quite a math heavy field.
+DSP (Digital Signal Processing) is the study of using a digital computer to process what is normally thought of as an analog signal (such as sound).
+Unfortunately (or fortunately depending on who you are 😉), the reality is that DSP is a math heavy field.
 However, the math needed to get started is not *too* difficult in my opinion.
 Knowing high-school level math and some of the basics of college-level math will get you most of the way there.

 ## Prerequisites
-I recommend knowing at least these fundamental concepts in order best get started with learning DSP:
+I recommend knowing at least these fundamental concepts in order to best get started with learning DSP:

 - Algebra dealing with polynomials, fractions, and exponents (exponents are especially important here)
 - Basic trigonometry like sine, cosine, tangent, arctangent, etc.
 - Logarithms (especially the natural logarithm and the number "e")
-- Complex (imaginary) numbers & complex algebra (using algebra with complex numbers).
-(Yes, imaginary numbers do actually have a real-world use and are a core pillar of DSP mathematics.)
+- Complex (imaginary) numbers and complex algebra (using algebra with complex numbers).
+Complex numbers are a core pillar of DSP mathematics.

+### Nice to haves

+These prerequisites aren't strictly necessary, but they can help you understand things better.

 - Basic knowledge of linear algebra (the study of transforming data with matrices).
-(You *can* get by without this, but this is really helpful when it comes to actually implementing the mathematics into code.)
 - Basic knowledge of calculus such as derivatives and integrals.
-(You *can* get by without this, but it will really help you to understand why things are the way they are.)
-  - In the topic of calculus, basic knowledge of what differential equations are and why they are important will also help (although I'm not talking about how to actually *solve* differential equations, because they are "really freakin' hard to solve" to put it lightly)
+- Basic knowledge of what differential equations are and why they are important (note I don't mean actually knowing how to *solve* differential equations, because they are "really freakin' hard to solve" to put it lightly)

 ## Learning Resources